pannuhuone/Voron-CANBus/update_klipper.md

 ## Updating MCU

+> [!WARNING]
+> This section (update MCU) is work in progress.
+I haven't done the update yet and I need to verify the flow and commands.

 > [!NOTE]
 > I have [BIGTREETECH Octopus V1.1 Control Board](https://biqu.equipment/products/bigtreetech-octopus-v1-1) as MCU and following is based on that
 > It might be that some part will be different if another board is used!